<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 The end goal is to choose quality solder alloys that when combined with other trace metals will achieve excellent mechanical properties.

-Comparing Leaded vs Lead-Free Solder Paste
+Leaded vs Lead-Free Solder Paste: A Comparison

 But, when it comes to safety, the risks of leaded solder are great and it should only be used when permitted by regulatory agencies.
 It must also be disposed of properly.
 Lead is harmful to the environment and is toxic to the body with the additional hazard of being so quickly absorbed into the bloodstream.